-Since I know nothing about golf in Portugal, or anywhere else for that matter, I’ve invited professional golf journalist, Andy Waple, to share his insights into the golfing scene in Portugal over a series of articles.
+Since I know nothing about golf in Portugal, or anywhere else for that matter, I’ve invited professional golf travel expert, Andy Waple, to share his insights into the golfing scene in Portugal over a series of articles.

 This one is designed to give you an overview of Portugal as a golfing destination and will be followed by more in depth articles about each specific region – I’ll link to them from here as and when they are published.